hannahmohdrawi/Calculator-React/README.md

 # Calculator
-A interactive calculator created using React.
+An interactive calculator created using React.

 ## Description
 This code was created as part of a mini project to practice HTML, CSS and JavaScript and using hooks in React.
+Focus was using React framework to create a useful calculator.

 ## Languages used: